jandechent/pyHHCC/docs/markdown/index.md

 #### plot_allPlants(\*\*kwargs)
 Generates one comprehensive plot for all plants and the four parameters light, temperature, nutrition and light over time.
-For further available settings, see `HHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.
+For further available settings, see `pyHHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.

 * **Parameters**

     * **store** (bool, optional) – True to store the plot.
 Defaults to False.
-See `HHCC.plot_save()` for further details.
+See `pyHHCC.plot_save()` for further details.

     * **landscape** (bool, optional) – True to plot the plants as colums and the params as columns.
 False to plot transposed.
 Defaults to True.

 #### plot_onePlant(plant=None, \*\*kwargs)
 Generates one plot of the four parameters light, temperature, nutrition and light over time.
-For further available settings, see `HHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.
+For further available settings, see `pyHHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.

 * **Parameters**

     * **plant** (str, optional) – The plant that shall be plotted, defaults to the first plant.

     * **store** (bool, optional) – True to store the plot.
 Defaults to False.
-See `HHCC.plot_save()` for further details.
+See `pyHHCC.plot_save()` for further details.

     * **landscape** (bool, optional) – True to provide a 2x2 plot.
 False to plot the parameters in one row.
 Defaults to True.

 #### plot_onePlant_batch(\*\*kwargs)
-Calls `HHCC.plot_onePlant()` for all available plants.
-For further available settings, see `HHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.
+Calls `pyHHCC.plot_onePlant()` for all available plants.
+For further available settings, see `pyHHCC.plot_onePlant_oneParam()` - but some might be defined along the call stack.

 * **Parameters**

     **store** (bool, optional) – True to store the plot.
 Defaults to False.
-See `HHCC.plot_save()` for further details.
+See `pyHHCC.plot_save()` for further details.